-You will live your lives in a world with competing worldviews.
+You will live your lives in a world of competing worldviews.
 But it is worse than that really.
-It is not as if these worldviews are in friendly competition for your allegiance.
+It’s not as if these worldviews are in friendly competition for your allegiance.
 No, they are at war with each other.
 It is a war of ideas, yes, but eventually wars of ideas become bloody.
 You, my dear children, will pick a side in this conflict, and there’s no avoiding that fact.
 You will be touched by it as well, no matter what side you choose, even if that side is one of pacifism, Unitarianism, or live and let live.

 If you follow the path that I’ve pointed out for you, that is to say, if you follow Jesus, you will likewise be attacked in any number of ways.
 Scripture is clear on this matter.
 So in this letter I would like to paint those attacks with a wide brush and then point out something worth noting.
 But before I do that let me define what I mean by “attack”.

 To attack a thing can generally mean to act violently toward it.
 Or it can mean to impugn or challenge its cognitive structure, as in the “idea”.
 While both of these kinds of attacks on Christianity are happening today, I want to focus on the latter of the two, and specifically on the fact that these attacks should be interpreted from two different perspectives.
 The first of these perspectives is the actual challenge to your worldview.
 If someone, for example, is challenging your belief in God by offering his believed evidence that there isn’t one, then that evidence must be dealt with.
 You must think through what they are saying without fear.
 Keep in mind that you live in a closed universe.
 Solomon put it this way, “There is nothing new under the sun”.
 No one is making new arguments.
 You will never hear anything but old arguments being rehashed.
 But, since, from your perspective, your beliefs are being attacked, I’ll call this the “offensive perspective.”